 Ask HotBot: Where is nigeria located?

-Ask HotBot: What is osu in nigeria?
+Ask HotBot: What language is spoken in nigeria?

 Nigeria, a country located in West Africa, is renowned for its linguistic diversity.
 Recognized as one of the most linguistically diverse countries globally, Nigeria boasts hundreds of languages spoken across its vast territories.
 This multilingualism is reflective of the country's rich cultural heritage, shaped by various ethnic groups, historical migrations, and sociopolitical dynamics.